cacabo/themetric/README.md

   - [x] Mobile / small screen

 ##### Details
-- [ ] Make navbar more unique?
-- [ ] Article HTML / MD real-time interpretation / previewing?
-- [ ] Article image previewing
-- [ ] Admin image previewing
-- [ ] Play around with title and subtitle overlay on article preview
+- [x] Play around with title and subtitle overlay on article preview
 - [x] Articles from same region on right side of article show page on large screens
 - [x] Google analytics
 - [x] Link to destroy emails as fitting
 - [x] Fixed nav only on scroll up, hide on scroll down?
 - [x] Responsive column counts for articles
 - [x] More columns on articles index page
+- [x] Colors on about gradient
 - [x] Try to make markdown less necessary (replace with editor?)
 - [ ] Columns on admin show
 - [ ] Sample bio stuff